-Consider keeping a nospital bag prepared at all times to make emergencies easier.

-Medication List

-Names and phone numbers for all your doctors

-List of impo ortant medical history

-Allergy info ormation

-Insurance c ards

-Power of At form torney or POLST (Physicians Order for Life Sustaining Treatment

-Glasses and or hearing aids with a clearly labeled storage bag

-Dentures

-Toothbrush prefer.) and toothpaste (May be provided but bring your own if you

-Notebook a nd pen

-Consider ar ke the stay more comfortable (pillow, music, blanket, books, etc.). nything that might make the surroundings more familiar and e for your loved one.

-phone numbers of family or friends that can be called to support ir loved one while at the hospital.
+Consider keeping a hospital bag prepared at all times to make emergencies easier.
+Medication List Names and phone numbers for all your doctors List of important medical history \\\\ Allergy information Insurance cards Power of Attorney or POLST (Physicians Order for Life Sustaining Treatment) form Glasses and/or hearing aids with a clearly labeled storage bag Dentures Toothbrush and toothpaste (May be provided but bring your own if you prefer.) \\\ Notebook and pen Items to make the stay more comfortable (pillow, music, blanket, books, etc.).
+Consider anything that might make the surroundings more familiar and comfortable for your loved one.
+Names and phone numbers of family or friends that can be called to support you and your loved one while at the hospital.